Skip to Content

 Photo credit: Mount Snow Resort

 Wilmington isn’t just a fair-weather destination, either.
 In the winter, Mount Snow, in nearby West Dover, VT, attracts skiers and snowboarders from all over the world.
 At 3,600 feet high, Mt.
-Snow is Vermont’s closest big mountain resort to major Northeast metropolitan areas, and one of the most popular ski resorts in all of New England.
+Snow is Vermont’s closest big mountain resort to major Northeast metropolitan areas and one of New England’s most popular ski resorts.

 The 1836 Country Store in Wilmington VT